-To set maintenance setpoint values, press and

-to move through each field, and press

-make a field selectable.
-Press 🗭 to scroll through

-each setpoint digit.
-Press A and V to scroll through the optional values.
+To set maintenance setpoint values, press and to move through each field, and press to make a field selectable.
+Press to scroll through each setpoint digit.
+Press and to scroll through the optional values.
 Continue this process until the desired setpoint is reached.
 Press to save that setpoint.